patelpratyush/Stevens-Fabrication-Laboratory-Website/README.md

 This creates:

-- 4 users (1 staff, 3 students)
+- 2 users (1 staff, 1 student)
-- 7 services (3D printing, laser cutting, etc.)
+- 25 services (3D printing, laser cutting, laser printing, etc.)
 - 7 equipment items
 - 4 orders
-- 5 checkout requests
+- 4 checkout requests

 You should see something like: